Agricultural Grants and Financial Assistance Programs

 Climate Smart Agriculture Program (CSAP)

-The Climate Smart Agriculture Program links MDAR's water, energy and climate grants together into one application.
-This includes the Agricultural Climate Resiliency & Efficiencies (ACRE) Program, the Agricultural Environmental Enhancement Program (AEEP), and the Agricultural Energy Grant Program (ENER).
-By bringing these three grants under one program, MDAR is seeking to simplify the application process for applicants.
-This program continues the goals of the three individual grants by implementing projects that help the agricultural sector adapt to climate change, mitigate climate change, reducing or preventing impacts to natural resources that may result from agricultural practices, and that improve energy efficiency and facilitate adoption of alternative clean energy technologies.
+The Climate Smart Agriculture Program links MDAR's water, climate, energy, composting, and food safety grants into one streamlined application.
+This includes the Agricultural Climate Resiliency & Efficiencies ("ACRE") Program, the Agricultural Environmental Enhancement Program ("AEEP"), the Agricultural Energy Program ("ENER"), the Agricultural Food Safety Improvement Program ("AFSIP"), and the Agricultural Composting Improvement Program ("ACIP").
+By bringing these grant categories under one program, MDAR is seeking to simplify the application process and increase accessibility to funding opportunities.
+This program continues the goals of the individual grants by implementing projects that help the agricultural sector adapt to climate change, mitigate climate change, reducing or preventing impacts to natural resources that may result from agricultural practices, improve energy efficiency and facilitate adoption of alternative clean energy technologies, improve on-farm food safety, and facilitate composting best management practices .

 For more information, visit the CSAP Program webpage.